SouparnaChatterjee/POC_Task_Project7/README.md

 # Yosys Browser POC

-> Run real hardware synthesis directly in your browser.
+> Run real hardware synthesis directly in your browser
-> No servers.
-No installs.
-Just Verilog → Circuit.
+> No servers, no installs — just Verilog → Circuit

 ---

 ## What this is

-This project proves something simple but powerful:
+This started as a small experiment to see if something like Yosys could run fully in the browser without any backend.

-**You don’t need a backend to do serious EDA work.** It runs **Yosys (a full Verilog synthesis engine)** inside the browser using WebAssembly — and turns your code into an **interactive, simulated circuit** in real time.
+It runs **Yosys (a real Verilog synthesis tool)** using WebAssembly and turns the result into an interactive circuit you can play with.
-Write Verilog → click a button → Circuit generated.
+The idea is pretty simple: write some Verilog, hit synthesize, and see the circuit immediately.

 ---

 ## What you get

--  **Real synthesis** (not a mock parser)
-- **JSON netlist output** (fully inspectable)
--  **Interactive circuit diagram**
--  **Live simulation** (toggle inputs, watch propagation)
--  **100% client-side** — zero server calls
+* Real synthesis (actual Yosys, not a custom parser)
+* JSON netlist output
+* Interactive circuit view
+* Basic simulation (toggle inputs, see outputs change)
+* Runs completely on the client (no server calls)

 ---

 ## Demo

-> Edit Verilog → Synthesize → Interact with the circuit instantly.
+> Edit Verilog → Synthesize → interact with the circuit

 ---

 ## How it works (high-level)

 ```
 Verilog
-│
-▼
+  ↓
-Yosys (WASM in Web Worker)
+Yosys (WASM in a worker)
-│
-▼
+  ↓
-JSON Netlist
+JSON netlist
-│
-▼
+  ↓
 yosys2digitaljs
-│
-▼
+  ↓
-DigitalJS Renderer
+DigitalJS
-│
-▼
+  ↓
-Interactive Circuit
+Interactive circuit
 ```

 ---